 Using one of these two models in manufacturing, companies can utilize a service provider’s offerings ranging from Software as a Service (SaaS) where users utilize the provider’s applications, Platform as a Service (PaaS) where users are provided a development environment, and Infrastructure as a Service (IaaS) where users can develop their own software and operating system while using storage, backup and security provided by the cloud service provider.

-For many manufacturing companies, cloud computing services offer benefits unobtainable and more cost effective than in-house IT.
+For many manufacturing companies, cloud-based manufacturing software offer benefits unobtainable and more cost-effective than in-house IT.
 This is critical for web-based companies where access from any location is vital.
-But it is becoming increasingly desirable for manufacturers who are at the forefront of Industry 4.0 technologies such as the Industrial Internet of Things that are delivering productivity gains previously unheard of.
+But it is becoming increasingly desirable for manufacturers who are at the forefront of Industry 4.0 technologies, such as the Industrial Internet of Things, that are delivering productivity gains previously unheard of.

 A study by Goldman Sachs shows that spending for cloud computing grew at a 30% compound annual growth rate (CAGR) from 2013-2018 while enterprise IT grew at only 5%.
 However, onsite IT is still a viable, and in some cases preferred, mode of operation for many companies.
 Of those companies utilizing onsite IT, reasons ranged from security concerns (73%) to control over IT resources (38%) to compliance issues(38%).